Tuesday, September 2, 2025

 I love the look and feel of suspenders, I continued.
 I wear them to the office every work day.

-I like the style, said my wife, reaching in and running her fingers up and down the nearest brace strap.
+I like the style, continued my wife, reaching in and running her fingers up and down the nearest brace strap.

-Another lady joined in our conversation and asked about my brace tabs.
+Another nearby lady joined our conversation and asked about my brace tabs.
 She had not seen the inverse-U style before and politely asked how they worked.

 I said that when I bend forward, the strap glides along the U. I demonstrated by bending forward.
 I then stood up straight and demonstrated how the strap glided back into alignment in the middle of the U. I explained that this allows the braces to adjust to my body movement and helps soften the pull on the buttons.